Xiaocheng-Zhang/CS4500/CS4500-Assignment-3/part1/REPO.md

 ### Name: rotwang.ai

 This team used C++ to implement this Assignment.
-They designed six different header files, which forms a dataframe that help to write and read data.
+They designed six different header files, which form a dataframe that helps to write and read data.
 Their code is clear in main.cpp file.
 Names of methods are readable.
 Total processes of this program are logical and readable.
-Each method has a comment that helped reader to understand.
+Each method has a comment that helped readers to understand.

 SoR types are saved as *enum* in *token.h* file

-Code speed is median (tend to fast) and goes these steps:
+Code speed is median (to fast) and followes these steps:
-1. Create a Configuration class that takes argc and argv, automatically parse the command and saved.
+1. Create a Configuration class that takes argc and argv, automatically parse the command, and save configuration.
 2. Create a dataframe class within saved configuration, generate the schema and save all data.
 If it cannot find a valid schema, the program will quit with error message.
    1. They saved all data by "vector<vector<Datatype>>", a 2D Array that saved data into inner array as one column.
-   2. Their method "parse" will  able to push parsed data into their dataframe.
+   2. Their method "parse" will be able to push parsed data into their dataframe.
-3. They will call *run* method in dataframe to print the data follow the configuration which saved commands in previous steps.
+3. They will call *run* method in dataframe to print the data that follows the configuration which saved commands in previous steps.

 - Run time:
 ```